bettermathematics/bettermathematics.github.io/CONTRIBUTING.md

    ```
    </details>

    We'll now go through each of the keys above and explain what they mean and what values you should put for each one.
 Most of the information can be found on the [DRPS]( http://www.drps.ed.ac.uk/) page for that specific course.
+Note that the information available on the DRPS is the same as the information that will be shared by the School of Mathematics in the [SharePoint](https://uoe.sharepoint.com/sites/schoolofmaths/students/SitePages/Home.aspx) drive.

    <details>
       <summary>